19hours/sg-statutes/Acts/Employment Act.md

 120\.
 In proceedings before the Commissioner, a party —

-(a) being an employee may be represented by an officer of the trade union of which the employee is a member; and
+(a) being an employee and a member of a trade union that has been given recognition under Part III of the Industrial Relations Act (Cap.
+136) by the employer of the employee, may be represented by an officer of the trade union; and

+[36/2010 wef 01/02/2011]

 (b) being an employer may be represented by one of his employees,

 but shall not be represented by an advocate or solicitor or a paid agent.

+[36/2010 wef 01/02/2011]

 ### Joining of claims